I-2-1-86.Formal Requests for Clarification - Procedures

 3. Follow Up

-If the HO has not received a response to the clarification request within 30 days, a follow-up email may be sent to ^DCARO OAO, with “Second Request” added to the subject line.
+If the HO has not received a response to the clarification request within 30 days, HO staff may send a follow-up email to ^DCARO OAO, with “Second Request” added to the subject line.
 HO staff will not include the claimant's SSN in the subject line.